 A townhouse can be defined as a row of single-family dwellings where each of the sidewalls is shared (or common) with another dwelling, except in the case of end units, which may only have one common wall.

 Townhouses are often confused with condos, and for good reason; the terms themselves are quite misleading.
-A townhouse is a type of construction, whereas a condo is any property where there is common ownership.
+A townhouse is a type of construction, whereas a condo is any property where there is common ownership in the form of a condo (or strata) corporation.
 For this reason, true townhouses are quite rare these days, as most townhouses are registered as condos.

 As such, condo-townhouse owners are usually eligible for Square One’s Condo Owner’s Protection, which provides the following great benefits: